 It has been a year and a half since I stepped on the mighty Australian ground as a student.
 One tiny student in the land of “G’day mate” and “Put another prawn on the barbie”.

-Being from Russia I had totally forgotten that there are countries on earth where the temperature is not constantly -25 and summer actually implies wearing shorts and a t-shirt, not the warm padded pants with a snow/wind/rain proof jacket.
+Coming from Russia I had totally forgotten that there are countries on earth where the temperature is not constantly -25 and summer actually implies wearing shorts and a t-shirt, not the triple layer padded pants with a snow/wind/rain proof jacket, gloves and possibly a ski mask.
 On top of that I was leaving my sweet home in the middle of the winter.

 I was prepared for almost anything…almost.

-What I was definitely NOT prepared for was 40 degree heat with a blasting wind that makes you feel like you are sitting on the top shelf in Banya (Banya – a Russian traditional sauna: flipping hot, contains hot rocks, a bucket of water and a besom made of dry and spiky tree brunches, where just for fun people spray water on the red-hot coals with the intention to create more heat and beat the living lights out of each other with an earlier mentioned besom just because “it’s good for ya”…).
+What I was definitely NOT prepared for was the 40 degree heat with a blasting wind that makes you feel like you are sitting on the top shelf in Banya (Banya is a Russian traditional sauna: seriously hot, contains hot rocks, a bucket of water and a besom made of dry, spiky tree brunches, where just for the fun of it, people spray the water on the red-hot rocks with the intention to create however more heat and beat the living lights out of each other with an earlier mentioned besom just because “it’s good for ya”). ¯\_(ツ)_/¯

 contradictory great experience…

-I found out that “deadlines” imply “some time next year” and “urgently” most of the time means “whenever you feel like it mate”.
-Though it only applies to lecturing/administering staff (been waiting to receive my certificate award for over 6 months now).
-Students on the other hand should submit all their work strictly on time, and no one cares that it was given out to you only 3 weeks prior to ending of the semester.
-(Note: I did not mention quality of work for a reason, because I’ve been told on several occasions “You think too much” and … “Stop thinking too much”).
+I found out that the “deadlines” imply “some time next year” and “urgently” most of the time means “whenever you feel like it mate”.
+Although it mostly applies to a lecturing / administering staff as I’ve been waiting to receive my certificate award for over 6 months now.
+Students on the other hand should submit all of their work strictly on time, and no one cares that the assessment papers were given out to you only 3 weeks prior to the ending of the semester.
+Note: I did not mention quality of work for a reason, because I’ve been told on several occasions “You think too much” and … “Stop thinking too much”, occasionally “Can you dumb down a little”.
 Here goes my motivation out the window.
 My soviet way of doing things in the best possible way and desire to excel was just seriously questioned…

-I’ve learned that some students are getting paid by the government.
-These are called “social security” students and it is inconsiderate to question their behaviour culture such as sleeping, yelling and distracting class in any possible way in front of fellow students.
-Though I still don’t understand the whole meaning of social security students in the class, I simply decided to ignore the presence of thee and move on with my studies.
+I’ve learned that some students are getting paid by the government just to be in class.
+These are called “social security” students and it is inconsiderate to question their behavior such as sleeping, yelling and generally distracting class in any possible way.
+Also even though I still don’t understand the whole meaning of the social security students in the class, I simply decided to ignore the presence of thee and move on with my studies.

 Another thing I’ve learned was the meaning of a word “bogan”.
-Bogan – a particular breed of homosapien: drives an overpowered and a very loud Commodore ute, wears a reflective shirt or a Bintang tank top with shorts and flip flops or wears no top whatsoever and usually implies to “tradies”.
-Still to me it sounds more like a discriminative joke against this layer of society.
-“Tradies” are decent people, they just like loud cars and they are constantly feeling hot, or being safe (hence wearing the reflective shirt).
+Bogan – a particular type of the Homo Sapiens that typically drives an overpowered and a very loud Commodore ute, wears a reflective shirt or a Bintang tank top with shorts and flip flops or wears no top whatsoever, the term usually refers to “tradies”.
+Still, to me it sounds more like a bad discrimination joke against this layer of society.
+The “Tradies” are decent people, they just like loud cars and they are constantly feeling hot, or being safe (hence wearing the reflective shirt).

-Being Asian looking is the whole different story.
+Being Asian looking on the other side is the whole different story.
 I was told a few times to “Go back to where you came from FOB!”… Took me a while to learn that one.
-FOB – Fresh Of the Boat, an asylum seekers: come from one of the neighbouring Asian countries, usually Indonesia, come by boat.
+FOB a.k.a.
+Fresh Of the Boat refers to asylum seekers who in many cases come from one of the neighboring Asian countries, usually Indonesia, come by boat.
 These people spend an x amount of time in detention camps until they receive a refugee status and are allowed to come in and stay permanently in the country.
-Also they receive an equal amount of rights and opportunities as any other permanent resident, plus some special treatment…the kind that even real pale skin ozzies don’t get.
+Also it seems they receive an equal amount of rights and opportunities as any other permanent resident, plus some special treatment…the kind that even real pale skin ozzies don’t get.

-Very humane way of treating people who seeks protection and support from Australian government.
+Very humane way of treating people who seeks protection and support from Australian government indeed.

-Yet why do I constantly see and read news about the actual Australian residents who have lost their homes and nothing is being done about it…?
+Yet why do I constantly see and read the news about the actual Australian residents who have lost their homes and nothing productive is being done about it…?

 Another unsolved mystery.

-Moving on to being Russian with the risk level of “3″ as defined by the Australian Immigration Department.
-I had to go through almost hell to get my student visa and the only concession i got was a student discount.
-Documentation was not an issue during the process, the treatment received in immigration offices were.
-But I guess this is just a part of the deal, they don’t want any random people full of possibly bad intentions to enter their holy grounds… Understandable.
+Moving on to being Russian with the risk level of “3” as defined by the Australian Immigration Department.
+I had to go through nearly all 9 circles of hell to get my student visa and the only concession I got was a student discount for public transport (butt-hurt much).
+Documentation was not an issue during the process but the treatment received in immigration offices was.
+But I guess this is just a part of the deal, of course they don’t want any random people of all sorts of shady backgrounds and questionable intentions to enter their holy grounds… Understandable.
 They already have a handful of their own.